 Date Initiated Procedural Changes 2003 Beginning in 2003, YSI6026 turbidity sensors were upgraded to YSI6136 turbidity sensors.
 This process took two years.
 Since the beginning of the 2005 sampling season, turbidity data has exclusively been collected with the YSI6136.
 2007 Beginning in 2007, YSI6562 dissolved oxygen sensors were upgraded to YSI6150 ROX optical sensor.
 This process is ongoing.
 July 1, 2007 Beginning in 2007, SWM samples from the Chesapeake Bay Shallow Water Monitoring sites were no longer processed for silicates.
 September 10, 2007 Upgraded Deionized Water generator to a reverse osmosis/UV system.
-January 2009 Dissolved Organic Carbon (DOC) samples were collected in previous years • during Continuous Monitoring and Water Quality Mapping.
-Beginning in 2009, DOC will cease being collected on Water Quality Mapping surveys.
-Continuous Monitoring DOC samples are collected only at Maryland Coastal Bay stations.
-January 2010 A full suite of nutrient samples will no longer be collected from all Continuous Monitoring sites and Water Quality Mapping Surveys.
-Samples from six Continuous Monitoring sites and Water Quality Mapping Surveys in the Corsica River will be analyzed for the same full suite of nutrients as those measured for the Chesapeake Bay Mainstem Program (chlorophyll a, pheophytin, total dissolved nitrogen, particulate nitrogen, nitrite, nitrite + nitrate, ammonium, total dissolved phosphorus, particulate phosphorus, orthophosphate, particulate carbon, total suspended solids and volatile suspended solids) plus particulate inorganic phosphorus.
-Samples from an additional five Continuous Monitoring sites associated with the NERR System will be analyzed for a sub-set of nutrients (VSS, NH4, PO4, NO2, NO23, TN, TP), pheophytin, and chlorophyll a.
-Samples from the remaining Continuous Monitoring sites and Water Quality Mapping Surveys will be analyzed for TSS, pheophytin, and chlorophyll a only.
+January 2009 Dissolved Organic Carbon (DOC) samples were collected in previous years during continuous monitoring and water quality mapping.
+Beginning in 2009, DOC will cease being collected on water quality mapping surveys.
+Continuous monitoring DOC samples are collected only at Maryland Coastal Bay stations.
+January 2010 A full suite of nutrient samples will no longer be collected from all continuous monitoring sites and water quality mapping surveys.
+Samples from six continuous monitoring sites and water quality mapping surveys in the Corsica River will be analyzed for the same full suite of nutrients as those measured for the Chesapeake Bay Mainstem Program (chlorophyll a , pheophytin, total dissolved nitrogen, particulate nitrogen, nitrite, nitrite + nitrate, ammonium, total dissolved phosphorus, particulate phosphorus, orthophosphate, particulate carbon, total suspended solids and volatile suspended solids) plus particulate inorganic phosphorus.
+Samples from an additional five continuous monitoring sites associated with the NERR System will be analyzed for a sub-set of nutrients (VSS, NH 4 , PO 4 , NO 2 , NO 23 , TN, TP), pheophytin, and chlorophyll a .
+Samples from the remaining continuous monitoring sites and water quality mapping surveys will be analyzed for TSS, pheophytin, and chlorophyll a only.
 April 2010 Beginning in 2010, blank DI samples are sent to CBL to check for contamination of DI water used in filtering samples for nutrient analyses.
-April 2010 Between 1998 and 2009, the older model 6562 rapid pulse dissolved oxygen • probe was used in some instruments for Continuous Monitoring and Water Quality Mapping.
+April 2010 Between 1998 and 2009, the older model 6562 rapid pulse dissolved oxygen probe was used in some instruments for continuous monitoring and water quality mapping.
 Beginning in 2010, the 6150 ROX optical dissolved oxygen probe was used exclusively.
-April 2011 Starting in 2011, water samples from the Continuous Monitoring site at - Masonville Cove will be analyzed for a sub-set of nutrients (NH4, PN, PP, NO23, NO2, TSS, TN, TP), pheophytin, and chlorophyll a.
-March 2012 Starting in 2012, water samples from the Continuous Monitoring site at Masonville Cove will be analyzed for only TSS, pheophytin, and chlorophyll a.
+April 2011 Starting in 2011, water samples from the continuous monitoring site at Masonville Cove will be analyzed for a sub-set of nutrients (NH 4 , PN, PP, NO 23 , NO 2 , TSS, TN, TP), pheophytin, and chlorophyll a .
+March 2012 Starting in 2012, water samples from the continuous monitoring site at Masonville Cove will be analyzed for only TSS, pheophytin, and chlorophyll a .
+March 2014 Beginning in 2014, water samples from the continuous monitoring stations in Harris Creek will be analyzed for alkalinity.
 July 2014 Beginning in 2014, YSI EXO2 instruments were deployed at select sites.
 More EXO2 instruments are expected to replace older YSI 6600 instruments over the next several years as the SWM Program transitions to this newer technology.

 April 2017 Beginning in 2017, select sites equipped with EXO2 model sondes, which possess more advanced anti-fouling technology, will have monitors deployed for up to a month at a time.
-Also beginning in 2017, a larger vessel, the R/V Kerhin, will be used for Water Quality Mapping cruises in the deeper, mainstem portion of CB4MH.
-Procedural differences between Water Quality Mapping cruises using a smaller and larger vessel are discussed in this QAPP.
+Also beginning in 2017, a larger vessel, the R/V Kerhin, will be used for water quality mapping cruises in the deeper, mainstem portion of CB4MH.
+Procedural differences between water quality mapping cruises using a smaller and larger vessel are discussed in this QAPP.

 Note: Because Shallow Water Monitoring assesses segments on a three year time scale, stations are necessarily relocated on a regular basis.
-Rather than include these station location changes in the Log of Significant Changes, all system sampling dates for Continuous Monitoring and Water Quality Mapping are listed in Tables 12 and 13, respectively.
+Rather than include these station location changes in the Log of Significant Changes, all system sampling dates for continuous monitoring and water quality mapping are listed in Tables 12 and 13, respectively.